India

 stone carvings of the Chittorgarh Fort

-Lemurs sit on the majestic stone carvings of the Chittorgarh Fort depicting Hindu Gods and scenes from mythological stories. © Jarnogz / Dreamstime
+Lemurs rest atop the majestic stone carvings of Chittorgarh Fort — surrounded by intricate depictions of Hindu gods and epic tales etched in stone. © Jarnogz / Dreamstime

 ruined old fort